UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Each UR robot is calibrated inside the factory giving exact forward and inverse kinematics.
 To also make use of this in ROS, you first have to extract the calibration information from the robot.

-Though this step is not necessary, to control the robot using this driver, it is highly recommended to do so, as otherwise endeffector positions might be off in the magnitude of centimeters.
+Though this step is not necessary to control the robot using this driver, it is highly recommended to do so, as otherwise endeffector positions might be off in the magnitude of centimeters.